wacncontent/CustomizeTool/addCommentOutput/includes/app-service-mobile-to-web-and-api.md

 <!-- not suitable for Mooncake -->

 <!-- keep by customization: end -->
-> [AZURE.NOTE] Although this article refers to mobile apps, it also applies to web sites and API apps.
+> [AZURE.NOTE] Although this article refers to mobile apps, it also applies to web apps and API apps.